-Quiet Port Charlotte, Florida Entices with its Low Key Waterfront Lifestyle, Easygoing Pace and Affordable Cost of Living
+Quiet Port Charlotte, Florida Entices with its Low Key Waterfront Lifestyle, Easygoing Pace and Reasonable Cost of Living

 Cost of Living: Below the National Average